b-yond-infinite-network/ds-generic-parser/README.md

 The generic parser algorithm takes packet capture files (PCAPs) and generates from them a flow of useful information for SMEs to take decisions (success/fail, root cause analysis, etc...)
 This function can now work on any PCAP that uses the SIP protocol.
 All logic included is generic and should work on any telco operator.
 The main challenge is to treat call flows differently based on the type of call (basic vs emergency (e911))
-Since we have yet to find a way to detect the type of call from the data itself, we are reading the type of call from a txt file.

 ## Pre-Requisites
 1. [tshark binary](https://www.wireshark.org/download.html)